 Standard general liability includes product liability for most product categories.
 High-risk categories (supplements, children's products, anything ingestible) sometimes require standalone policies because carriers exclude those products from standard general liability forms.
 For a deeper look at what product liability insurance covers and when you need a standalone policy, see our full guide.

 The median ransomware payment hit $115,000.
 IBM's 2025 Cost of a Data Breach Report put the global average at $4.88M in 2024, settling to $4.44M in 2025.
 Digital skimming attacks hit 11,000 ecommerce sites in 2024, triple the prior year.
-A a compromised third-party app on Shopify exposed 179,000 customer records across 4,000+ stores, with the breach undetected for over 100 days.
+A compromised third-party app exposed 179,000 customer records pulled from Shopify stores in 2024, and a separate breach involving the Consentik app exposed sensitive data from over 4,000 Shopify stores.

 A standard BOP doesn't include cyber coverage.
 The SBA recommends that any small business with a BOP add a standalone cyber policy.
 (Most sellers find out the hard way that "business insurance" and "cyber insurance" are two completely separate things.)

 Cyber premiums scale with annual revenue and transaction volume.
 Whether you store payment data yourself or outsource to Stripe/Shopify Payments matters almost as much as revenue.
-Claims history is the steepest multiplier: one breach incident can push renewal up 20-40% or trigger non-renewal entirely.
+Claims history is the steepest multiplier.
+One breach incident can push renewal up 20-40% or trigger non-renewal entirely.
 PCI compliance and MFA adoption can earn discounts of 5-15%.

 Most 3PL contracts cap the warehouse operator's liability at $0.50 per pound of product, which means $50,000 of inventory in a fulfillment center is effectively uninsured.
 Standard commercial property insurance covers goods at your premises, not goods stored at someone else's warehouse.
 Inland marine insurance closes this gap by covering goods in transit and at third-party locations (3PL warehouses, FBA centers, and trucks between them).